truenas/middleware/docs/userguide/freenas_system.rst

 This screen also shows which software branch, or train, the system is currently tracking updates for.
 To change the train, use the drop-down menu to make a different selection.

+The "Verify Install" button will go through the operating system files in the current installation, looking for any inconsistencies.
+When finished, a pop-up menu will list any files with checksum mismatches or permission errors.

 To see if any updates are available, make sure the desired train is selected and click the "Check Now" button.
 In the example shown in Figure 5.8b, three updates are available.